 After the war, and with the college in ruins, Colonel Ewell requested reparations from the U.S. Congress to repair the extensive damage.
 Unfortunately, his early requests were unsuccessful.
 In 1869, he was able to rebuild and reopen the college by mortgaging his family farm, but the funds soon dwindled, and in 1881, the college was closed.
 Colonel Ewell was determined to keep the spirit of William & Mary alive, so every morning, for a period of seven years, he rang the college bell—not realizing that his efforts would become legendary among the student body and residents of the City of Williamsburg.

 In 1888, The Commonwealth of Virginia finally granted an appropriation to reopen The College of William & Mary.
 Only after ensuring that the college he had cherished and protected would survive the 78-year-old Ewell relinquished his title as the 16th President of William & Mary and retired.
 He remained in Williamsburg as president emeritus until his death on June 19, 1894.
 He was 84.

 In a fitting tribute, Colonel Ewell was laid to rest at The College of William & Mary cemetery.
-Today, Ewell Hall, which used to serve as our customer care center, has been closed and replaced.
-But it still stands as a vigilant reminder of the history of this hallowed place and all those who are interred here.
+Today, Ewell Hall, which used to serve as our customer care center, has been closed and removed.
+But old photos of this once-great building are a vigilant reminder of the history of this hallowed place and all those who are interred here.